ivan-kopylove/java-incubator/readme.md

 The project heavily relies on UUIDs as package names.
 This is the `value / CAPEX tradeoff` - the UUIDs might look ugly, but on the other hand eliminates the burden of coming up and then supporting package names.

 Anyway, modules' names narrow the scope enough.

+# Package-private

+Package-priavte approach is applied project-wide.

+The examples intentionally violate DRY principle in the sake to make every example self-sufficient.
+No class sharing.
+No public classes.